acm-cui/website-cui2023/submit/demos.md

 You should include a description of the system, a description of the problem(s) it addresses, a discussion regarding its novelty and/or applied context, a discussion regarding the technology’s relevance to the CUI community, a description of the planned presentation, and details about how online attendees will interact with the demonstration.
 Your description of the planned presentation should focus on how you will provide an engaging interactive experience for your audience.

-You must use the [ACM LaTeX or Word templates](https://www.acm.org/publications/proceedings-template "ACM templates") to prepare your submission.
-Word users should use "Submission Template" during submission and review, while LaTeX users should have the following document class: <code>\documentclass[manuscript, review, anonymous]{acmart}</code>.
-LaTeX users may start their work by using the official ACM template available on [Overleaf](https://www.overleaf.com/gallery/tagged/acm-official "ACM authoring templates on Overleaf").
+You must use the [ACM LaTeX or Word templates](https://www.acm.org/publications/proceedings-template "ACM templates for Microsoft Word and LaTeX") to prepare your submission.
+LaTeX users may start their work by using the official ACM template available on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc "ACM Primary Article Template templates on Overleaf"), which we strongly encourage.
+LaTeX users should have the following document class: <code>\documentclass[sigconf, screen, review, anonymous]{acmart}</code> for submission.

+Word users should use [the double-column "Interim Template"](https://www.acm.org/publications/proceedings-template#h-interim-template "ACM Interim Template for submissions") during submission and review and should be prepared to submit to TAPS _approximately one week earlier_ than the stated camera-ready deadline.
+Word users may be required to reimplement their paper, if accepted, into the correct document format for the publishing process.

-ACM's CCS concepts and keywords are not required for review but may be required if accepted and published by the ACM.
+ACM's CCS concepts and keywords are not required for submission and peer review but are required if your paper is accepted and published by the ACM.

 You should also prepare a 2 minute (max) video demonstration of your demo.

 ### 2. Submit your manuscript and video

 You should submit your extended abstract and video to the [conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
-You must include your title, abstract, author details, and paper as a PDF, and your video showreel.
+You must include your title, abstract, author details, and paper as a PDF, and your short video.
 Your paper and video must be anonymised, or it may be desk rejected.

 We ask you to make sure that your submission is accessible for all users.
 To accomplish this, please follow the [SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/ "SIGCHI's guide to an Accessible Submission").